What is Eyelid Surgery?

 What are the Benefits of Eyelid Surgery?

-Our plastic surgeons, Wesley Schooler, MD and Leslie Irvine, MD, perform blepharoplasty to rejuvenate the eyes and achieve a more refreshed, youthful facial appearance.
+Santa Barbara plastic surgeon Wesley Schooler, MD performs blepharoplasty to rejuvenate the eyes and achieve a more refreshed, youthful facial appearance.
 The procedure can address the upper and/or lower eyelids for very natural-looking results.
 The benefits of the procedure are usually contingent on your aesthetic goals, but eyelid surgery can generally:

 - Tighten loose musculature above the eyes for reduced upper eyelid drooping